ibalampanis/sustainable-living/QuizApplication/README.md

 ### What to do?

-1. First you will need to clone the project "sustainable-living", so you can obtain tha source code locally.
+1. First you will need to clone the project "sustainable-living", so you can obtain the source code locally.
 We are going to do that through the terminal.
 For Unix-based os open the utility application "Terminal", while for MS Windows use a Unix-like environment, like CygWin.